Tupolev Tu-16

-The Tupolev Tu-16 (USAF/DOD reporting name Type 39; NATO reporting name: Badger) is a twin-engined jet strategic heavy bomber used by the Soviet Union.
+The Tupolev Tu-16 (DoD: Type 39; NATO: Badger) is a twin-engined jet strategic heavy bomber used by the Soviet Union.
 It has been flown for almost 70 years.
-While many aircraft in Soviet service were retired after the Cold War ended, a Chinese license-built version, the Xi'an H-6, remains in service with the People's Liberation Army Air Force, with the most modern variant, the H-6K, still being actively produced as of 2020.
+While many aircraft in Soviet service were retired after the Cold War ended, a Chinese license-built version, the Xi'an H-6, remains in service with the People's Liberation Army Air Force.

+The bomber saw decades of combat use with the Egyptian and Iraqi Air Forces.
+Egypt conducted its first combat use in the North Yemen civil war, later in the Six-Day War and Yom Kippur War against Israel, and briefly in the Egyptian–Libyan War.
+Iraq also used the bomber in the Six-Day War, and later the Iran–Iraq War.

+China began license production of Tu-16s in 1959, and developed the H-6 version by 1968.
+Modern variants such as the H-6K are still being produced as of 2020.